mobizt/FirebaseClient/README.md

 All sync and async tasks are managed using `FIFO queue` in async client.
 The task in the queue will refer to `slot` in this library.

-The memory required for sync and async task is up to 1k.
-Each async client handles this queue separately.
-Then in order to limit the memory usage in async client, this library allows only 10 async tasks can be stored in the queue at a time.
+The memory used for a task that stores in the queue is approximately 1 k.
+Then in order to limit the memory usage in a async client, this library allows only 10 tasks can be stored in the queue at a time.

 The maximum queue size can be set via the build flag `FIREBASE_ASYNC_QUEUE_LIMIT` or macro that defined in [src/Config.h](src/Config.h) or in your own defined config at [src/UserConfig.h](src/UserConfig.h).